frankchen06/f25-take-home-assessment/README.md

 ## COMMENTS FROM TAKEHOME

-To run the project make a .env file in the backend folder Make the
+To run this project put the weatherstack api key in keys.py file in backend/keys.py

+BONUS Features:
+- Added dynamic emojis, background, and text colour based on weather conditions
+- Added a feature to clear the lookup weather data
+- Added a conversion function to allow users to see temperature in Celsius or Fahrenheit

 ## Overview